HandBrake/HandBrake-docs/source/docs/en/latest/get-handbrake/download-and-install.markdown

 Install HandBrake.

-    sudo apt-get install handbrake-gtk  # graphical
+    sudo apt-get install handbrake-cli handbrake-gtk

-    sudo apt-get install handbrake-cli  # command line
+Run `HandBrakeCLI` to use HandBrake on the command line.

-You may now launch the graphical user interface by running `ghb`.
-The command line binary is named `HandBrakeCLI`.
+Run `ghb` to launch HandBrake's graphical user interface.
+You may wish to right-click on the icon and select "Lock to Launcher" for easy access in the future.

 <!-- /.system-lin -->
 <!-- .system-mac -->